Summer Steelhead Fishing Michigan

 Early Spring steelheading with Fire Plug Charters Captain Alex Bialik

-This unique strain of steelhead was introduced to many rivers around the great lakes to create a summer steelhead fishery in the rivers.
+Skamania: This unique strain of steelhead was introduced to many rivers around the Great Lakes to create a summer steelhead fishery in the rivers.
 Nobody knew what the outcome would be.
 Some areas continued stocking Skamania while other areas stopped.
-Luckily, Michigan is still stocking Skamania in good numbers.

 The Best Time to Fish

-On cooler spring years, some Skamania start entering Michigan rivers as early as May and with peak numbers from June to September.
+On cooler spring years, some Skamania start entering Michigan rivers as early as May, with peak numbers from June to September.

-However, this summer strain is not mature enough for spawning yet when they enter which makes them unique from the winter run steelhead.
-Not all summer run steelhead are Skamania.
+The summer strain is not mature enough for spawning yet when they enter the river, which makes them unique from the winter-run steelhead.

 Michigan spring steelhead fishing